Conservation Science & Ecology

 -

-Our commitment to science-based conservation is led by world-renowned expertise.
+Our commitment to science-based conservation is led by world-class, award-winning expertise.
 Dr. Jake Wall was recently awarded the 2025 Esmond B. Martin Royal Geographical Society Prize for his outstanding individual achievement in geographical research and its application to wildlife conservation.

-This level of technical leadership ensures that every dollar donated to Elephanatics supports the most effective, data-driven conservation efforts available today.
+Combined with Dr. Rene Beyers’ foundational leadership in international rewilding frameworks, Elephanatics stands at the cutting edge of global conservation.
+This level of technical and academic authority ensures that every dollar donated to our organization supports the most effective, data-driven, and ecologically rigorous efforts available today.

 Supplementary Resources